CETL—For Undergraduate Students

 If you request CETL to start up a new SG fairly early in the semester, recruit a few classmates to sign up and we will do our best to establish a group for you.
 If it is later in the semester, it might be harder to start a new SG, though not impossible.

 Why should I sign up for a study group?

 Study groups are a great way to affirm for yourself that you really do know what you think you know.
 There is no such thing as a "silly question" in a study group.
 It is a comfortable place to learn from a student who has taken the same course recently enough to remember where you might need guidance.

-How often can I meet with a study skills counselor?
+How often can I meet with a study skills consultant?

-You may meet with a study skills counselor for a one-time trouble-shooting session or on a continuing basis.
-You will decide this together with your counselor.
+You may meet with a study skills consultant for a one-time trouble-shooting session or on a continuing basis.
+You will decide this together with your consultant.

-Is study skills counseling only for people who are doing poorly?
+Is study skills support only for people who are doing poorly?

 No. We see students who are on the Dean's List, as well as students who are on academic probation.
 The determining factor isn't simply whether or you're doing well academically; it's whether you feel you could be getting more from your studies or using your time more effectively.

-Study skills counseling is a confidential service provided by CETL.
-It involves individual discussion with a counselor about ways to improve your academic performance and efficiency.
+Study skills support is a confidential service provided by CETL.
+It involves individual discussion with a consultant about ways to improve your academic performance and efficiency.

 What topics does "study skills" include?